ttwistmini/leftistheap/README.md

-This is my implementation of a leftist heap
+This is my implementation of a leftist heap.
+Done by Luqmaan.